Captainarash/CaptCC/README.md

 I want to convert C to ASM like a normal compiler does.

 The project is still in its baby steps so please don't expect it to compile everything.
-Below is the stage of the compiler which tell what the compiler can compile now:
+Below is the stage of the compiler which tells what the compiler can compile now:

 ###### Source: